JanneMattila/powerplatform-demo/README.md

 1. Go to Actions → "Extract Solution"
 2. Click "Run workflow"
 3. Select the solution to extract (e.g., "DEF -> 1.
 App D")
+4. Enter a branch name (default: "export-solution")
+   - If the branch exists, it will be used
+   - If the branch doesn't exist, it will be created
-4. Check "Trigger dependent workflows?" to enable cascading
+5. Check "Trigger dependent workflows?" to enable cascading
-5. Click "Run workflow"
+6. Click "Run workflow"

 **What happens:**
+- The workflow checks out or creates the specified branch
+- Exports the solution from the Development environment
 - The first line of the `.md` file is updated:
   ```markdown
   # DEF-SolutionGroup -> App D - Update 2025-10-07 14:30:45 by JanneMattila
   ```
-- Changes are committed by `github-actions[bot]`
+- Changes are committed to the specified branch by `github-actions[bot]`
-- If cascading is enabled, dependent apps are also extracted
+- If cascading is enabled, dependent apps are also extracted to the same branch

 **Note:** The workflows support numbered app names in the dropdown to make ordering clear in the UI.
 The processing logic automatically removes these number prefixes.